Spread the love

 The park is also home to one of the world’s most important biological sites, with over 4,500 species of plants and over 300 species of birds.
 The park is also home to a variety of unique and endangered species, such as the Sumatran Rhinoceros, the Bornean Gibbon, and the Malaysian Tiger.
 The park offers a variety of activities, such as guided tours of the rainforest, and is a great place to explore the unique flora and fauna of Malaysia.

-See also Exploring Louisiana's World Heritage Sites
+See also Exploring the Rich History of Rajasthan's World Heritage Sites

 Mulu National Park is also home to the UNESCO-listed Mulu Heritage Site, which includes the Mulu Caves, the Clearwater and Wind Caves, and the Mulu Summit Trail.
 The park is also a great destination for those looking for a unique cultural experience, with a variety of traditional activities and festivals being celebrated throughout the year.